Multilingual and Multi-topical Benchmark of Fine-tuned Language models and Large Language Models for Check-Worthy Claim Detection: Related work

 \section{Related work}

-The recent rapid development of language models has brought in many terminological variants to describe the changing model landscape. \citet{DBLP:journals/corr/abs-2305-11426} define the concept of extremely Large Language Models (exLLM) as models containing more than 100B parameters.
-Some of the following architectures are considered exLLMs in literature: GPT-3(~\cite{DBLP:journals/corr/abs-2302-08091, DBLP:journals/corr/abs-2303-03103, DBLP:journals/corr/abs-2106-02679}), Megatron-Turing(~\cite{DBLP:journals/corr/abs-2303-03103}), OPT-175B (~\cite{zhang2022opt}), Bloom 176B(~\cite{DBLP:journals/corr/abs-2301-00774}).
-Besides their size, the distinction of exLLMs can also be based on their behavior: models with a very large number of parameters perform well in the in-context learning approach, which is not the case with models with fewer parameters (~\cite{DBLP:journals/corr/abs-2303-18223}).
-The ability for the in-context learning was previously manifested only with exLLMs with 100B+ parameters, currently with new generations of reduction techniques it is also observed for models with lower number of parameters (typically >1B).

-ExLLMs (e.g., ChatGPT, Bard, BingAI, or GPT4.0) are still relatively new.
-Yet, they have already seen applications in the area of disinformation tackling. \citet{journals/corr/abs-2306-17176} makes a comparative analysis of four models (chatGPT3.5, Bard, BingAI, GPT4.0) based on exLLM architecture used in news fact-checking.
+Large Language models (LLMs) initially introduced in ~\cite{brown2020language} are still relatively new, however, in a recent past many such models gained a lot of attention (e.g., ChatGPT, Bard, BingAI, or GPT4.0).
+Yet, they have already seen applications in the area of disinformation tackling. \citet{journals/corr/abs-2306-17176} makes a comparative analysis of four models (chatGPT3.5, Bard, BingAI, GPT4.0) based on LLM architecture used in news fact-checking.
 Systematic evaluation to measure ChatGPT’s fact-checking performance using a zero-shot classification approach was carried out in~\cite{hoes_altay_bermeo_2023}. \citet{journals/corr/abs-2303-08652} address the issue of verifying facts by automatically generating search queries in order to place them in the search engine and to retrieve the evidence.
 Search queries are formulated using the T5 LLM and factual statements, which are collected in the evidence dataset.
-Another work concerns the verification of the credibility of news media domains using the ChatGPT(~\cite{journals/corr/abs-2304-00228}), one of the currently most popular exLLM models. \citet{journals/corr/abs-2305-04812} analyze the impact of false information on the behavior and responses generated by exLLM, the ChatGPT and Alpaca-LLaMA models.
+Another work concerns the verification of the credibility of news media domains using the ChatGPT~\cite{journals/corr/abs-2304-00228}. \citet{journals/corr/abs-2305-04812} analyze the impact of false information on the behavior and responses generated by LLM, the ChatGPT and Alpaca-LLaMA models. \citet{vykopal2023disinformation} makes a comprehensive study of the disinformation capabilities of the current generation of LLMs to generate false news articles in English.